jnunemaker/snitch/README.txt

 =Snitch
-Snitch is an subversion post-commit service integration helper.
-I just made that up.
-Subversion has a post-commit hook which is executed each time you commit a change to a repository.
+Snitch is an git/subversion post-commit service integration helper.
+SCMs typically have a post commit hook which is executed each time you commit a change to a repository.
 Snitch makes it really easy to hook into the post-commit and send the commit message along with the files changed to various services on the web.

-Currently, snitch works with campfire and twitter.
-I'll be adding in SMS, email, some day but feel free to do it yourself and send me a patch.
+Snitch currently works with campfire, twitter and email.

 ==Installation: